micro-ROS/micro-ROS.github.io/README.md

 ## Running locally

-To test locally, you need a local version of Jekyll, the site-generation engine used by Github Pages.
+To test locally, you need a local version of Jekyll, the site-generation engine used by GitHub Pages.
 See [Jekyll Quickstart](https://jekyllrb.com/docs/) for installation instructions.

 After installing Jekyll, install all dependencies by running